 15A NCAC 02D .0909 COMPLIANCE SCHEDULES FOR SOURCES IN OZONE NONATTAINMENT AND MAINTENANCE AREAS

 (a) Applicability.
-This Rule applies to sources located at any facility covered by Paragraphs (f) and (h) of Rule .0902 of this Section.
+This Rule applies to sources located at any facility covered by Paragraphs (f) and (h) of 15A NCAC 02D .0902.

 (b) Exceptions.
-This Rule does not apply to facilities subject to the rules listed under Paragraph (e) in Rule .0902 of this Section.
-Facilities subject to the rules listed in Paragraph (e) of Rule .0902 shall comply in accordance with the provisions of those Rules rather than the schedule in Paragraphs (c) and (d) of this Rule.
+This Rule does not apply to facilities subject to 15A NCAC 02D .0902(e).
+Facilities subject to 15A NCAC 02D .0902(e) shall comply with the provisions of those Rules rather than the schedule in Paragraphs (c) and (d) of this Rule.

 (c) Maintenance area contingency plan.
 The owner or operator of any source subject to this Rule shall adhere to the following increments of progress and schedules: